hotosm/osm-fieldwork/docs/OdkCentral.md

 ## Here are the classes provided by OdkCentral.py:

-- ## OdkCentral:
+## OdkCentral:

 This is a base class for interacting with an ODK Central server.
 It should not be used directly, but instead, its derived classes should be used.
 It provides methods for authentication and for sending HTTP requests to the server's REST API.
 To initialize an OdkCentral derived object, you first need to pass in the URL of your ODK Central server and your authentication credentials.
 Once you have an OdkCentral derived object, you can use its methods to interact with the server.

-    ### Example:

-        from odkcentral import OdkCentral

-        # Initialize a derived OdkCentral object with the server URL and credentials
-        class MyOdkCentral(OdkCentral):
-            pass

-        odkc = MyOdkCentral('https://my-odk-central-server.com', 'my-username', 'my-password')

-        # Use the object's inherited methods to interact with the server
-        response = odkc.get('/projects')
-        projects = response.json()
-        for project in projects:
-            print(project['name'])

-    In this example, we first create a derived OdkCentral object by defining a new class `MyOdkCentral` that inherits from OdkCentral.
-We then pass in the URL of our ODK Central server and our authentication credentials when initializing an instance of `MyOdkCentral`.
-Finally, we use the object's inherited `get()` method to send an HTTP GET request to the `/projects` endpoint of the server's REST API.
-The response is a JSON object containing information about the projects on the server, which we print to the console.
+The derived classes of OdkCentral are:

 - ## OdkProject: